sk2111/tech-docs/tech-docs/docs/tech/deployment/Section 1/slide1.md

 ## The second evolution: Containers

-Instead of packaging a full OS, containers reuse the host OS kernel.
+Instead of packaging a full OS, containers reuse the host machines OS kernel.
 They isolate only

 1. File system
 2. Processes
 3. Network
-4. Resources
+4. Resources (CPU, memory, etc.)

-This is possible using Linux features like `namespaces` and `cgroups`.
+This isolation is achieved using Linux features like `namespaces` and `cgroups`.

 ![Docker Engine](./assets/docker_engine.png)

 :::tip
 Learn more about [Linux kernel namespaces and cgroups](https://blog.nginx.org/blog/what-are-namespaces-cgroups-how-do-they-work)
 :::

+---

 ## Docker's contribution